oss-generic/process/codingStandards/CodingStandard-Css.md

 ## CSS Files

-* CSS file includes must be done using `<link>` tags in the html/jsp files and NOT using `@import` in other css files.
+* CSS file includes must be done using `<link>` tags in the HTML/JSP files and NOT using `@import` in other css files.

   > **`@import`** can be slow and may result in the page being rendered without css for a while before the page
   > magically comes to life.
-As of now we are using css files as stylers of html pages and thus the dependency
+As of now we are using css files as styles of HTML pages and thus the dependency
-  > must be clearly visible in the html page.
+  > must be clearly visible in the HTML page.

   :heavy_check_mark: :heavy_check_mark: :heavy_check_mark: :arrow_heading_down:
   ```html